lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

     x[13:15] # extract last 3 elements
     x[(length(x)-2):length(x)] # extract last 3 elements

 Noting John Chambers' statement that <em>In R, everything is an object</em>, the `[` form of the extract operator can be used to extract data from the result of a function call.
+The following code executes `list.files()` on a subdirectory of the current R working directory that contains comma separated values files of Pokemon statistics, one file for each of the first 6 generations of Pokemon.

     # return first two generations of pokemon stored in
     # pokemon data files retrieved from kaggle.com and